 Nicaragua gained independence from Spain on September 15, 1821, along with other Central American countries – El Salvador, Honduras, Costa Rica and Guatemala.
 All countries celebrate independence on the same day.

 Nicaragua is a great place for surfing.
 On the Pacific coast, you’ll find more than 10 great beaches for surfing.
 Famous surfing spots are Sun Juan del Sur or Popoyo.
 Due to an increasing wave of surfers visiting, prices for surf camps are skyrocketing.
 To avoid crowds, Nicaragua has also spots where you can have the whole beach to yourself, for example, Jiquilillo beach in the northern part of Nicaragua.

 Lake Nicaragua covers a significant area of the country.
 It has some 430 volcanic islands, one of which is the biggest island on the lake, Ometepe Island.
 Island with two volcanos is a popular tourist destination.
 Don’t be surprised to see sharks in the lake as they travel from the Caribbean.

 Nicaragua issues visas on arrival but citizens of many countries around the world are only required to buy a Tourist Card for 10USD upon arrival.
 You are free to travel within Guatemala, El Salvador, Nicaragua and Honduras since they created free movement union similar to European Schengen system.

 Nicaraguans eat Gallo pinto almost every day.
-It is rice mixed with black beans.
+It is rice mixed with red beans.
 Nicaraguans claim it as traditional Nicaraguan food, but alterations of this tasty side can be found in many Caribbean and South American countries.

 Eastern part of Nicaragua is very little populated and mostly covered by rainforest.
 Thanks to this, Nicaragua has the highest amount of forests in Central America.
 Monkeys, toucans, sloths and other animals are commonly seen.